OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-01.md

 However, the midwives feared God and did not do as the king of Egypt commanded them, but let the boys live.

 ## Exodus 1:18
-So the king of Egypt summoned the midwives and said to them, “Why have you done this, and allowed the boys to live?”
+The king of Egypt called for the midwives and asked them, “Why have you acted in this way and allowed the boys to live?”

 ## Exodus 1:19
 The midwives replied to Pharaoh, “Because the Hebrew women are not like the Egyptian women; they are vigorous and give birth before the midwives arrive.”

 ## Exodus 1:20
-So God dealt well with the midwives, and the people multiplied and grew very strong.
+Therefore, God was kind to the midwives, and the people multiplied and grew very strong.

 ## Exodus 1:21
 And because the midwives feared God, He provided them with families of their own.